Explicit estimate of charm rescattering in $B^0 \to K^0 \bar{\ell} \ell$: Conclusions

 \section{Conclusions}

 In this letter, we have presented an estimate of $B^0 \to K^0 \llpair$ long-distance contributions induced by the rescattering of a pair of charmed and charmed-strange mesons.
 We estimated these contributions using an effective description in terms of meson fields, matched to data (on $B \to D^*D_s, D^*_sD$), and theoretical constraints from HHChPT.
 We further included well-motivated hadronic form factors to extrapolate the result to the whole kinematical region.
-While the model itself is not meant to be taken too seriously, particularly away from the high-$q^2$ endpoint where it reduces to HHChPT with vector meson dominance, it is well-behaved enough and sufficiently constrained by data to provide a realistic, conservative estimate of this class of rescattering amplitudes.
+While the model itself is not meant to be taken too seriously, particularly away from the high-$q^2$ endpoint where it reduces to HHChPT with vector meson dominance, it is well-behaved enough and sufficiently constrained by data to provide a realistic estimate of this class of rescattering amplitudes.

-Our analysis partially confirms the findings of Ref.~\cite{Ciuchini:2022wbq,Ciuchini:2022wbq} that these rescattering contributions, usually neglected in theory-driven estimates of $B\to~K^{(*)}\mu^+\mu^-$ amplitudes, are relatively flat in $q^2$ (far from the narrow charmonium states) and can mimic a short-distance effect.
-On the other hand, our explicit estimate indicates that these long-distance contributions are not large: the one from the $D^*D_s$ and $D^*_sD$ intermediate states does not exceed a few percent relative to the short-distance amplitude.
-Under conservative hypotheses, we estimate at most a $10\%$ shift in the extraction of $C_9$ from data in the low-- or high--$q^2$ regions.
-Moreover, we confirm the claim of Ref.~\cite{Bordone:2024hui} that comparing the extraction of $C_9$ in different $q^2$ windows provides a useful strategy to further constrain the maximal size of these long-distance contributions directly from data.
+Our analysis partially confirms the findings of Ref.~\cite{Ciuchini:2022wbq,Ciuchini:2020gvn} that these rescattering contributions, usually neglected in theory-driven estimates of $B\to~K^{(*)}\mu^+\mu^-$ amplitudes, are relatively flat in $q^2$ (far from the narrow charmonium states) and can mimic a short-distance effect.
+On the other hand, our explicit estimate indicates that these long-distance contributions are not large: the one from the $D^*D_s$ and $D^*_sD$ intermediate states, that we have estimated explicitly, does not exceed a few percent relative to the short-distance amplitude.

+A na\"ive estimate of other exclusive two-body topologies of this type indicates that the maximal correction in the extraction of $C_9$ from data in the low-- or high--$q^2$ regions should not exceed $10\%$.
+However, this estimate is admittedly quite rough, being not based on the explicit estimate of rescattering channels other than the $D^*D_s(D^*_sD)$ one.
+The impact of electric-dipole interactions has also been neglected.

+Despite the limitations mentioned above, the result we have presented shows that a quantitative estimation of these rescattering effects is possible, and can be improved in the future by considering all relevant channels and refining the description of the relevant hadronic form factors.
+A further interesting outcome of our analysis is that it re-asserts the claim of Ref.~\cite{Bordone:2024hui} that comparing the extraction of $C_9$ in different $q^2$ windows provides a useful strategy to further constrain the maximal size of these long-distance contributions directly from data.